 Finally, This article provides an example showing performance benefits you can achieve by using connection pooling while developing a MySQL database application in Python.

-Note: We are using MySQL connector Python module to implement connection pooling.
+Note: We are using the MySQL connector Python module to implement connection pooling.

 What is Connection Pooling in Python